warranted-io/warranted-node/README.md

 ```

 > [!WARNING]
-> Warning It's okay to hardcode your credentials when testing locally, but you should use environment variables to keep them secret before committing any code or deploying to production.
+> It's okay to hardcode your credentials when testing locally, but you should use environment variables to keep them secret before committing any code or deploying to production.

 ## Usage
 Check out [our docs](https://app.warranted.io/docs) for more details.